 Disclosures: The links in this post may contain affiliate links through which I can receive a small commission at no additional cost to you if you make a purchase after clicking on my link.

+First let’s start with what exactly an emergency savings is.
 An emergency savings is just how it sounds – funds that have been set aside to be used only in the event of an emergency.
 These emergencies can range everywhere from losing your job, crashing your car, or an unexpected illness that leaves you with outrageous medical bills.